awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

       Choose **Add more port mappings** to specify additional container port mappings\.

    1. Expand the **Environment variables** section to specify environment variables to inject into the container\.
 You can specify environment variables either individually using key\-value pairs or in bulk by specifying an environment variable file hosted in an Amazon S3 bucket\.
-For information on how to format an environment variable file, see [Specifying environment variables](taskdef-envfiles.md)\.
+For information on how to format an environment variable file, see [Passing environment variables to a container](taskdef-envfiles.md)\.

    1. \(Optional\) Choose **Add more containers** to add additional containers to the task definition\.
 Choose **Next** once all containers have been defined\.